imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 See the [online reference](http://homepages.inf.ed.ac.uk/rbf/HIPR2/filtops.htm) for an explanation of digital filters and how they work.

-Filters can be found using the menu command {% include bc content='Process | Filters...'%}.
+Filters can be found using the menu command {% include bc path='Process | Filters...'%}.

 *Mean filter*: the pixel is replaced with the average of itself and its neighbors within the specified radius.
-The menu item {% include bc content='Process | Smooth'%} is a 3×3 mean filter.
+The menu item {% include bc path='Process | Smooth'%} is a 3×3 mean filter.

 *Gaussian filter*: This is similar to a smoothing filter but instead replaces the pixel value with a value proportional to a normal distribution of its neighbors.

 *Median filter*: The pixel value is replaced with the median of itself and its adjacent neighbors.
 This removes noise and *preserves boundaries* better than simple average filtering.
-The menu item {% include bc content='Process | Noise | Despeckle'%} is a 3×3 median filter.
+The menu item {% include bc path='Process | Noise | Despeckle'%} is a 3×3 median filter.

 "Convolve filter": This allows two arrays of numbers to be multiplied together.
 The arrays can be different sizes but must be of the same dimension.
 In image analysis this process is generally used to produce an output image where the pixel values are linear combinations of certain input values.